fl1wiki-mrteel/FlightOneWiki/Troubleshooting/README.md

 You have a Crossfire RX:
 - CRSF has a green light
 - telemetry working
 - CRSF ch1 (CRSF TX) connected to TX1 on Flightcontroller
+    - Almost all flightcontrollers want you to use UART1 for your reciever, some MatekF411 boards may want you to use UART2.
+- UART is uninverted (normal/nor)
+    - On RevoltOSD/Millivolt bridge TX1/NOR

 <b>Solution:</b></br>
 Open FalcoX Configurator and paste the following lines one by one.
 Then restart your flightcontroller and adjust the motor directions in OSD menu.